Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

  - #### Returning Visitor Goals
     1. As a Returning Visitor, I want to be able to perform searches quickly.
-    2. As a Returning Visitor, I want to be able to explore the world and learn about other cities offerings.
+    2. As a Returning Visitor, I want to be able to explore the world and learn about other cities' offerings.
-    3. As a Returning Visitor, I want to be able to restricy city searches to specific countries, allowing me to explore regions and countries.
+    3. As a Returning Visitor, I want to be able to restrict city searches to specific countries, allowing me to explore more specific regions and countries.

 - #### Frequent User Goals
     1. As a Frequent User, I want to be able to refer others to the website.
-    2. As a Frequent User, I want to appreciate that the simplified scope of Browse the Bests four place type categories offers a full experience and allows me to imagine and plan enjoyable visits which

 ## Design

 - ### Branding
-    - Alliteration of the B sound in both website name and the Search Options: Browse the Best, Bread, Brew, Books and Banjos
+    - Alliteration of the B sound in both website name and the Search Options: Bread, Brew, Books and Banjos
-    - Clean, simple - using iconography for the four categories
+    - Clear iconography for the four categories

 - ### Colours
     - Following the Green theme of the Google Places API, using green as the key Colour